 While California’s Fair Employment and Housing Act originally only had the language to prevent sexual harassment from third parties, it received an update in 2018 to prohibit all types of possible workplace harassment by non-employees.

-Who Has the Right to File a Sexual Harassment Claim?
+Who Has the Right to File a Sexual Harassment Claim Under California Laws?

-While many situations involving workplace harassment involve employees of a company, these people are not the only ones who have the right to file a sexual harassment claim.
+While many situations involving workplace harassment involve employees of a company, these people are not the only ones who have the right to file a sexual harassment claim under the State of California’s harassment laws.
 This right extends to any person who has suffered from sexual harassment in a workplace setting.
-Other groups aside from direct employees who may file a sexual harassment lawsuit include:
+Other groups aside from direct employees who may file a sexual harassment lawsuit in California include:

 • Job applicants,